jadijadi/lpic1book/content/1046_create_and_change_hard_and_symbolic_links.md

 cat: soft_link: No such file or directory
 ```

-> Note the `l` as the first character in `ls -l`'s permission list when we have a symbolic link
+> Note the `l` as the first character in `ls -l`'s permission list when we have a symbolic link.

-You can create hard links only for files and not for directories.
-The exception is the special directory entries in a directory for the directory itself and for its parent \(. and ..\)
+You can create hard links only for files, not for directories.
+The exception is the special directory entries in a directory for the directory itself and for its parent \(`.` and `..`\)